ben-tanen/ben-tanen.github.io/_posts/2015-06-26-retro-game-theory.markdown

 One potential game gave the prize/punishment in the form of slaps.
 Using the same split/steal principles, players would either end up giving or receiving slaps (or share a hug, if both players choose split).
 In the payoff matrix below, +2 slap means that you will give two slaps to the opposing party, and -2 slaps means you will receive two slaps.
 In the case of a steal/steal situation, both players would receive two slaps from a 3rd party.

-{% include figure.html src="/img/posts/gametheorygames_slaps.png" caption="Playful violence is always fun" %}
+{% include figure.html src="/assets/img/posts/gametheorygames_slaps.png" alt="A payoff matrix for the slapping game" caption="Playful violence is always fun" %}

 This game/version relies on the idea that both players want to slap the other person, so I guess this would preferably be played with an enemy (or a close friend).

 Another version turns game theory into a drinking game.
 To play this version, you would need to find an alcoholic beverage of which both players dislike and a few beers.
 This time having the option to make the other player either drink or sit, punishments would be dealt out as shots of the collectively despised liquor.
 A drink/drink situation would result in both parties taking a shot.
 A drink/sit situation would lead to one party (the one who chose sit) to take a shot, while the other does not.
 The ideal situation, however, is for both parties to choose sit, resulting in both parties sitting and enjoying a beer together.

-{% include figure.html src="/img/posts/gametheorygames_drinks.png" caption="Who doesn't love economic-based drinking games?" %}
+{% include figure.html src="/assets/img/posts/gametheorygames_drinks.png" alt="A payoff matrix for the drinking game" caption="Who doesn't love economic-based drinking games?" %}

 Eventually, I’d assume both parties would be drunk enough to lose track of the dilemma and implications of their choices, but I imagine that this game would serve as an interesting way to get drunk for economists.